Suillus: Habitat and distribution

 Species of Suillus are found all over the Northern Hemisphere where members of the tree family Pinaceae can be found.
 Although a few species are distributed in tropical regions (usually mountainous areas), most are limited to temperate areas.
 Some species have been introduced adventitiously with pine trees in pine plantations outside the natural area of Pinaceae.

 Some Suillus species have entered regional red lists as endangered or vulnerable.
 Seven European countries have listed S. sibiricus.
 Individual countries have also listed other species, including S. flavidus, S. tridentinus, S. collinitus, S. plorans and S. lakei.

 Uses

-Some Suillus species are edible and are highly esteemed, particularly in Slavic countries, where they are generally referred to as butter mushrooms.
+Some Suillus species are edible and are highly esteemed, particularly in Slavic countries, where they are generally referred to as butter mushrooms (маслята).
 They are generally picked as buttons when the flesh is still firm.
 In some species, the slimy cap coat acts as a purgative when consumed and should be removed before cooking.
 Species of Suillus have been associated with the term "bolete", given to members of other genera bearing pores, most notably Boletus.

 Some species can be used to make mushroom dyes, like S. americanus, S. cothurnatus, S. granulatus, and S. luteus.